Who else is not-so-patiently waiting for Bridgerton season 3? *Raises hands*

-Netflix confirmed the third season—and a fourth!—back in April 2021 and that's given us plenty of time to gossip about the Ton and what we might be seeing in the third edition of TV's hottest Regency drama.
+Netflix confirmed the third season—and fourth!—of the hit period piece back in April 2021, which has given us plenty of time to gab and gossip over what we might be seeing in the show's third edition.
 After all, there are eight Bridgerton siblings, all of whom have their own dedicated book to explore their quests for love.

 A photo posted by on

-In the video, we caught a brief glimpse of episode one's script which is titled, 'Out of the Shadows'—which, knowing who this season focusing on, could mean major character developments are in store for Penelope in episode one alone!
+In September 2022, Netflix dropped "The Bridgerton Cast Portrait Challenge," where Nicola Coughlan gave a little taste of what's coming.
+In the video, we caught a brief glimpse of episode one's script which is titled, "Out of the Shadows," which could mean major character developments are in store for Penelope in the season premiere alone!

-Nicola then went on to give us a little snippet from Lady's Whistledown's infamous column, she said: "Dearest gentle reader, we’ve been apart for far too long.
-At last, London’s smart set has made its return, and so too has this author.
+Nicola then went on to give us a little snippet from Lady's Whistledown's infamous column, saying: "Dearest gentle reader, we’ve been apart for far too long.
+At last, London’s smart set has made its return, and so too has this author."

 What is 'Romancing Mr. Bridgerton' about?

-Quinn's fourth book focuses on developing Colin and Penelope's relationship—which has now been confirmed as the plot of Bridgerton season three, much to the disappointment of Benedict stans.
+Quinn's fourth book, Romancing Mr. Bridgerton, focuses on developing Colin and Penelope's relationship—which has now been confirmed as the plot of Bridgerton season three, much to the disappointment of Benedict stans.

 Despite the end of season two leaving things looking very uncertain between the pair after Pen overhears Colin tell friends he would 'never marry her,' they do end up together in the books.